Manolos And Sindoor

 I’m blessed with all the insecurities of my gender and I relate to women who live these out on-screen, in lives that look like mine.
 And they do the same.
 But I’d turn my nose up at their taste and they’d probably right me off as trash (brown trash since I’m Indian?).
 We’re all as hypocritical and shallow as each other.
 Or no, that’s not fashionable.
 They’re cynical but I’m just jaded, dahling….pass me another cocktail.

-Posted on March 16, 2007, in Hormone hangover, I'm An Indian Woman, On a lighter note.., Times, they are a-changing and tagged Ally McBeal, Desi ishtyle, SATC, Shoes, TV.
+Posted on March 16, 2007, in Hormone hangover, I'm An Indian Woman, On a lighter note.., Times, they are a-changing and tagged Ally McBeal, Desi ishtyle, SATC, Sex and the City, Shoes, TV.
 Bookmark the permalink.
 7 Comments.